 There is an active policy of reducing energy in the office including, among others, energy saving efficiency mode on all possible electric appliances, the use of energy-efficient lights, the unplugging of unnecessary appliances and the use of socket boxes to turn off certain appliances during lunch and after work hours.
 Overall we try to reduce the energy usage by 10% during one year.

 SOLEQ.travel’s tour guides drive according to certain sustainable guidelines which will reduce carbon emissions of our tours.
-We have published a special itinerary online in which sustainable transportation, activities and hotels are offered.
+We have published a special itinerary online in which sustainable travel, activities and hotels are offered.

 We offer a mandatory (tour in Ecuador) and voluntary (international flight) carbon offsetting program to our clients.
 The money is used for a reforestation project in Ecuador.